Holiday Tips - Ladies first

 Clothing

-Quite normal here, either on the beach or by the hotel pool.
-There are only two official nudist beaches: Es Cavallet in the south, and Aguas Blancas on the North-East coast below Cala San Vicente.
+Topless sunbathing is very normal here on Ibiza and accepted either on the beach on by the hotel pool.
+There are two official nudist beaches at Es Cavallet in the south, and Aguas Blancas on the north-east coast below Cala San Vicente.

 Shopping